Discover more from The Squeeze

 $@!%ing bananas extraordinarily high, after reading the press release, I began to connect the dots.
 For over a decade, broadcast leaders had been fretting over digital — meaning everything from podcasts and blogs to websites and social media — eating their lunch.
 To make matters worse, public media was always thought to be the most at risk, due to its reliance on fundraising.
 In a 2016 Wall Street Journal article titled “Public Radio’s Existential Crisis,” the author warned that “the business model of NPR — the institution at the center of the public radio universe — is under threat…it faces rising competition from small and nimble podcasting companies using aggressive commercial strategies...”

-WYNC had already stepped toward its digital future by acquiring Gothamist, a popular news website with an irreverent tone that had been shuttered by billionaire owner Joe Ricketts after voting to unionize.
+WYNC had already stepped toward its digital future by acquiring Gothamist, a popular news website with an irreverent tone that had been shuttered by billionaire owner Joe Ricketts after its staffers had tried to unionize.
 The edgy New York website and WNYC Radio had notably different vibes, but then-News-VP Jim Schachter seemed to envision a future where each property would preserve the core of what set it apart, telling the New York Times “I don’t expect the voice of Gothamist to sound like the voice of WNYC, and vice versa.”

 With Gothamist in place, all WNYC needed was “a content leader who can build on our strong legacy of trusted journalism, conversation and storytelling while also charting a visionary path forward,” Walker said in the press release.
 “Andrew is the right person to lead the charge.”